jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
 Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance apps that customers control, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
 That's the hidden truth of today's society.
-No technicaly development is needed.
+No technical development is needed.
 No great research is waiting to be unlocked.
-Billions of dollars worth of free software is waiting to give the middle-class society's levers of power once again.
+Billions of dollars worth of free software are waiting to give the middle-class society's levers of power once again.
 Two-way radio's for everyone!

 The middle class will transform almost overnight.
-That's how much untapped potential you have.
+That's how much-untapped potential you have.

 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.

 Big Business or Big Government took nearly a decade to make it.
-A delay that ravaged our culture with a horrendoes drug epidemic that has already killed far more lives then this pandemic.
+A delay that ravaged our culture with a horrendous drug epidemic.

-But with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented the turmoil, sorrorow and needless waste of [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)
+But with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented the turmoil, sorrow and needless waste of [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

 With today's electronics and software, we don't need to depend on Big Government or Big Business.
 Main Street doesn't have to give the levers of power to middlemen.